TallBoy44/ATOM/README.md

 #### Export (Backup) All Sub-Interfaces within Domain & Device

+Due to the default handling of JSON by PowerShell, `-Depth 10` needs to be added to the command to ensure all properties are outputed correctly.
+IPv4 is one of those properties that traverse several layers.

 ``` Powershell
 ## LOGIN, DETERMINE DOMAIN & DEVICE
 $TOKEN = Connect-FMC -Username "api" -Password "FaKePaSsWoRd"